kelvinokumu/pizza_sales/README.md

 ## Summary of Findings

-In this pizza order analysis, we explored various aspects of customer preferences, order patterns, and sales trends based on a comprehensive dataset.
+In this pizza order analysis, I explored various aspects of customer preferences, order patterns, and sales trends based on a comprehensive dataset.
 The insights gained from this analysis offer valuable information to enhance decision-making and optimize strategies for our pizza business.

 1. **Total Sales:**
    - Our total sales amount to $801944.7, reflecting the revenue generated from pizza orders during the analyzed period.